 Stiffness

-In concrete members, the stiffness properties should be calculated taking into account the effect of cracking in accordance with prEN 1998-1-1:2022, 6.2.2(1) and (2).
+In concrete members, the stiffness properties should be calculated taking into account the effect of cracking in accordance with EN 1998-1-1:—2, 6.2.2(1) and (2).
 If design is based on the elastic response spectrum or a corresponding time-history representation of the ground motion, the stiffness of concrete members should be calculated from the cracked cross-section properties that are consistent with the level of stress under the seismic action.

 The effect of the elevated temperature on the stiffness of the steel or of reinforced concrete, in steel or concrete chimneys, respectively, should be taken into account.